“Walkies” is the highlight of the day for our dogs – and god help us if we get it wrong!

 Walks do, however, require a fair bit of preparation, so we’ve put this handy checklist together to help you get it right…

 Lead, Harness & Collar

-Let’s start with the obvious – for a successful dog walk you’ll want to sturdy lead and harness, as well as a secure collar with an up to date tag.
+Let’s start with the obvious – for a successful dog walk, you’ll want a sturdy lead and harness, as well as a secure collar with an up-to-date tag.

 It’s vital that you’re able to maintain control over your dog whilst out on a walk, so you’ll want a set that allows for this but also gives them the freedom that they need to enjoy themselves.

 Extendable leads are great for this, as they allow you as the walker to determine the length based upon the area in which you’re walking.
 If you’re in a busy urban environment, you’ll want to exercise control, whilst a walk in the park is likely more easygoing with more opportunity for them to run freely.

 Finally, it’s important their collar has all of the relevant details to help ensure a safe return should they slip free from your control.
 This is a simple way to cover your back and help to reunite yourself with your pooch.